There is much beauty in Barcelona starting with the architecture and ending with the food. Without doubt, Barcelona food is beautiful.

 And then there’s the food.

-Barcelona food is an all-encompassing part of the city’s fabric.
+Just like the rest of Spain, Barcelona’s food scene is an all-encompassing part of the city’s fabric.
 Clearly inspired by the city’s fantastic architecture, local chefs regularly use vivid colors and incorporate daring shapes and textures into their culinary creations.

 Barcelona Food is Beautiful

 It’s virtually impossible to walk around Barcelona without noticing the amazing architecture.
-Although many buildings are older than the century mark, the city continues to add contemporary buildings to the cityscape.
+Although many buildings are older than the century mark, the city continues to add contemporary buildings to its cityscape.

-Most meals in Barcelona end with desserts that are well constructed and teeming with color and style, similar to the savory food but sweeter.
-In my opinion, desserts in Barcelona rival desserts in any other European city.
+Most meals in Barcelona end with desserts that are well constructed and teeming with color and style, similar to savory food but sweeter.

 Angle Restaurant is located at Carrer Aragó, 214, 08011 Barcelona, Spain.